Housing crisis now 'housing chaos' - emergency housing provider

 Meanwhile, in Pt England, a wrap-around support service called Island Child is helping families and young people get back on their feet after they lose their home.

-Danielle Bergin was busy making, tea, doing washing and odd jobs to help keep the place running smoothly.
+Danielle Bergin was busy making dinner and doing washing and odd jobs to help keep the place running smoothly.

 She set up Island Child after experiencing homelessness first hand, and there is now enough tiny homes and buildings to house up to 12 families at a time.